GameFoundry/bsf/Documentation/Manuals/docs/00_User/05_Input/01_inputEvents.md

 gInput().onPointerDoubleClick.connect(handleDoubleClick);
 ~~~~~~~~~~~~~

-# Text input{#inputEvents_c}
+# Text input
-If user is typing text (using a physical or a touch keyboard) you may subscribe to @ref bs::Input::onCharInput "Input::onCharInput" to receive individual characters as the user inputs them.
+If user is typing text (using a physical or a touch keyboard) you may subscribe to @bs::Input::onCharInput to receive individual characters as the user inputs them.

 ~~~~~~~~~~~~~{.cpp}
 StringStream inputString;